-When you use wetting agents effectively, you can make the most of even limited amounts of water and save your cherished plants.
+When you use wetting agents for soil effectively, you can make the most of even limited amounts of water and save your cherished plants.

-It’s important to note that drought conditions worsen when they follow flooding conditions.
-The reason is that flooding tends to strip the nutrients from soil.
+It’s important to note that drought conditions worsen following flooding conditions.
+The reason is that flooding tends to strip the nutrients from the soil.

 Always Use Biodegradable, Water-Soluble, Natural Wetting Agents

 It is important to select the right type of wetting agent.
-Surfactants with an alcohol and/or petroleum-base can actually make soil conditions worse by damaging the soil and killing off friendly fauna.
+Surfactants with alcohol or petroleum-based can actually make soil conditions worse by damaging the soil and killing off friendly fauna.